 Jennings Cox, an American mining engineer, created this cocktail around 1905 in the small town of Daiquiri near Santiago on the southeast coast of Cuba.

 Ingredients: Cana Brava Rum, Lime Juice, Simple Syrup

 This cocktail made its first printed appearance in the 1915 book, Recipes for Mixed Drinks by Hugo Ensslin.
 It’s believed to be named after Philadelphia pitcher Grover Cleveland Alexander.

 Ingredients: Bombay Gin, Light Crème de Cacao, Half & Half

-In 1876, the 1st recorded Tom Collins recipe is from the second edition of Jerry Thomas’ book, “The Bartender’s Guide”.
+In 1876, the 1st recorded Tom Collins recipe was from the second edition of Jerry Thomas’ book, “The Bartender’s Guide.”
 It’s named after a hoax performed in the New York area in 1874.

 Ingredients: Beefeater Gin, Simple Syrup, Lemon Juice, Soda